rknightuk/rknight.me/src/posts/2023/2023-12-13-subscriptions.md

 ### Grand Total

-£97.25 isn't too bad considering everything I'm getting for that.
+£101.25 isn't too bad considering everything I'm getting for that.
 Not sure what conclusion to draw from this, nothing here I really need to cut.
-Maybe if it goes into triple digits I'll think about it some more.
+Maybe if it goes much higher I'll think about it some more.